pin-cnx/laravel-aws-deploy/README.md

         'region' => env('EC2_REGION', 'ap-southeast-1'),
         'profiles' => [
             'AnyName' => [
-                'AMI_PREFIX' => 'Prefix for the AMI just for easy to regconize ie. AWSDEPLOY', 'InstanceId' => 'The master instance id to clone ie. i-0123456789abcdef', 'KeyName' => "The pem key name to access to the auto scale's instances" , 'AutoScalingGroupName' => 'The auto scale group name', 'SecurityGroups' => 'The security group of instance ie. sg-123456', 'InstanceType' => 'Instance type ie. t2.micro',
-                'VolumeSize' => 30, //(Optional) Default:30 SSD size
-                'region' => ['ap-southeast-1a','ap-southeast-1b'], // Region to spawn instances
-                'NoReboot' => true, //(Optional) Default:false Is it will reboot the master instance to make AMI 'IsTerminateCurrentInstance' => true, //(Optional) Default:false Is it will terminate the old launch confuguration's instance
+                // The value with *** need to change to your own aws component name 'AMI_PREFIX' => 'AWSDEPLOY', // Prefix for the AMI just for easy to regconize ie. AWSDEPLOY' 'InstanceId' => '***i-0123456789abcdef', //The master instance id to clone ie. i-0123456789abcdef 'KeyName' => '***server.pem', // The pem key name to access to the auto scale's instances 'AutoScalingGroupName' => '***my-auto-scale', // The auto scale group name, 'SecurityGroups' => '***sg-123456', // The security group of instance ie. sg-123456 'InstanceType' => env('EC2_SIZE','t3.nano') , // 'Instance type ie. t2.micro', 'VolumeSize' => 30, //(Optional) Default:30 SSD size 'region' => ['ap-southeast-1a','ap-southeast-1b'], // Region to spawn instances 'NoReboot' => false, //(Optional) Default:false Is it will reboot the master instance to make AMI 'IsTerminateCurrentInstance' => true, //(Optional) Default:true Is it will terminate the old instance which launch with old configuration.
-                'IamInstanceProfile' => 'iamwebserver', //(Optional) Default:null
+                'IamInstanceProfile' => null, //(Optional) Default:null
                 'AMI_TAGS' => [ // (Optional) What ever tag you need for the new instances [
                         'Key' => 'stage',